johnwickoo/market-move-intelligence/README.md

 2. Enter a Polymarket event slug in the input field and click Load
 3. The slug is registered in `tracked_slugs` and picked up by the ingestion service within 30 seconds
 4. The chart populates with price data, volume bars, and movement annotations as data flows in
+5. New signals appear live via SSE — the signal pill pulses green when new signals arrive
+6. Click the refresh button on the signal pill to re-fetch historical signals without reloading